ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_source_prep.md

 ## Methodology

+The following steps demonstrate how the script works internally.
+To run the script, the user only needs to first run adcprep to decompose the mesh and then run source_prep.py with the modified `fort.13`.
+The script will automatically write and move the commands to local SWAN input files.

 ### Step 1: Extract Internal Source Nodes
 - Reads the `swan_local_control` attribute from the `fort.13` file and identifies nodes marked as internal sources.